jasonlewis/enhanced-router/README.md

     return 'Homepage';
 })->where('locale', '(en|fr)');
 ```

-What happens when you add in localization support for Germany?
-Two routes wouldn't be so bad but imagine going through dozens of routes and adding "de" to the locale requirement.
-What a pain.
+For a small application this might suffice.
+But once your application gets quite large it can become a bit of a smell.
+And when it comes time to add another language you'll need to go through all the routes and add the language.

-With Enhanced Router you can apply the prefix as a requirement.
-Now you have something like this.
+Using Enhanced Router you can set the requirement itself on the group.
+This means you only need to define the requirement once, and adding languages in the future isn't so painful.

 ```php
 Route::group(array('prefix' => '{locale}'), function()